 Note: this is an example, based on the Custom Dimensions of the screenshot earlier in this post.

 If you added the Datatrics Tracking script to the source code of your website, you’re all set and Datatrics will start reporting to Google Analytics!
-If you added the Datatrics Tracking script with Google Tag Manager, an additional tag and a few variables need to be added to Google Tag Manager.
+If you have an active Google Tag Manager container on your website, an additional tag and a few variables need to be added to Google Tag Manager.
 Don’t worry, we explained it over here.